 The intention of FELASA is to provide high-quality sessions focused on educational and/or scientific content that is free from commercial influence or bias.
 We request all presenters to co-operate with this by:

-- Declaring any potential conflict of interest on a Disclosure section of the abstract submission;
+- Declaring any potential conflict of interest in a Disclosure section of the abstract submission;

-- Not including company or product names within the abstract.
+- Omitting the company or product names in the abstract.

 The Scientific Committee looks forward to reviewing your abstracts!